 Sensitive Authentication Data:

-Security-related information (including but not limited to card validation codes/values, full magnetic-stripe data, PINs, and PIN blocks) used to authenticate cardholders and/or authorize payment card transactions.
+Security-related information (including but not limited to card validation codes/values, full track data (from the magnetic stripe or equivalent on a chip), PINs, and PIN blocks) used to authenticate cardholders and/or authorize payment card transactions.

 Separation of Duties:

 Practice of dividing steps in a function among different individuals, so as to keep a single individual from being able to subvert the process.

 Computer that provides a service to other computers, such as processing communications, file storage, or accessing a printing facility.
 Servers include, but are not limited to web, database, application, authentication, DNS, mail, proxy, and NTP.